marcantondahmen/automad-airmad/docs/source/usage.rst

 ``template``    The Handlebar template to be used to render the model
                 (the collection of records) ---
+                can be either a string, a variable containing a string or a file path ``partials``    You can optionally specify a path to a directory containing partials.
+That path must be an absolute path in relation to your Automad installation directory, like for example ``/packages/extension/partials``.
+Note that partial files **must** have the ``.handlebars`` extension in order to be loaded.
-                can be either a string, a variable containing a string or a file path ``filters``     A comma separated list of fields that can be used to filter the records by --- check out the examples below for more information about :doc:`filtering <filters>` ``limit``       The maximum number of records to be displayed on a page
+``filters``     A comma separated list of fields that can be used to filter the records by ---
+                check out the examples below for more information about :doc:`filtering <filters>` ``limit``       The maximum number of records to be displayed on a page